top of page

 South Korea.png

-South Korea - Chongjae: Ggok Du Gahk She
+South Korea - Chongjae: Kkokdugaksi

 This partner dance can be found performed at many festivals.
 Chongjae literally means "display of talent," and this dance shows the students wearing traditional dress called hanbok.
+Kkokdugaksi translates to "Doll Dance" - a traditional festival game where participants create a doll and manipulate it in puppet fashion.
+Here our dancers become the dolls and give their interpretation of the doll dance of the Lunar New Year.

 Spain.png